 Notes

-- Chill time matters: Refrigerate for at least 2 hours (or overnight) so the cheesecake cups firm up properly.
+- Chill until fully set: Refrigerate the cheesecake cups for at least 2 hours so the filling firms up and the flavors develop.

 Easy and delicious!